mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 - The last running server is not configured as a slave

-When these conditions are met, the monitor will label the last remaining server as a master.

-If the value of the `failover_recovery` parameter is set to false, the monitor sets all other servers into maintenance mode.
+If the value of the `allow_cluster_recovery` parameter is set to false, the monitor sets all other servers into maintenance mode.
 This is done to prevent accidental use of the failed servers if they came back online.
 If the failed servers come back up, the maintenance mode needs to be manually cleared once replication has